Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 ![](./Images/connection4.png)

-* The output sample rate (green color) is 15.625 MHz.
+* The output sample rate (blue color) is 62.5 MHz.
 This is the same sample rate as the AI Engine design; the AIE to HLS block is single-rate.
-* The output data type is `int32`.
+* The output data type is `uint64`.
-* The output signal is a variable-sized signal with a maximum size of `32`.
+* The output signal is a variable-sized signal with a maximum size of `8`.

 ## Key Takeaways

 * AI Engine and HLS Kernel simulations in Vitis Model Composer are not cycle-accurate.
 * The Simulink sample rates for AI Engine and HLS Kernel blocks are based on data flow, and do not correlate to hardware clock rates.
 * The **PLIO** block defines the bit width and clock rate of the AIE-PL interface.
 This information is only used in the generated code and cycle-approximate SystemC simulation; it has no bearing on the Simulink simulation.
-* The **AIE to HLS** to **HDL to AIE** blocks translate between HDL and AI Engine data types and vector lengths.
+* The **AIE to HLS** and **HLS to AIE** blocks translate between HLS and AI Engine data types and vector lengths.

 ---